Grzegorz00/Solitune/README.md

 You can stop the container using: `docker stop solitune_doc` or kill it: `docker kill solitune_doc`

 ## FastAPI and Uvicorn
 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+It cames with build-in swagger, which is perfect for testing.
+What is more kedro pipelines can be implementent into FastAPI app.
+That allows team to work more efficiently.
 To run type:
 ```
 uvicorn scr/solitune/main:app --reload